 have never been diagnosed with lung disease.
 Secondary spontaneous pneumothorax (SSP) occurs in people with

 Some conditions that increase your risk of SSP include:

 emphysema or chronic bronchitis

 - acute or chronic infection, such as tuberculosis

 - lung cancer

-- cystic fibrosis (genetic lung disease that causes mucous build up in the lungs)
+that causes mucus to build up in the lungs

 Other symptoms may include: